RobertDev15/personal-brand-website/README.md

 - data page with a table that has 6 rows of data,

 - form page that has 7 functionalities:name,email,phone number, subject, message, radio and a submit button

-Known limitation:

-- It doesn't have a fully responsive layout for mobile devices